joshi-chinmay-016/Curio-AI/Readme.md

 ---

-## 🎯 The Feynman Principle: Why Curio AI?
+## 🎯 Core Philosophy & The Feynman Technique

 > [!IMPORTANT]
 > **"If you want to master something, teach it.
 The ultimate test of your knowledge is your capacity to convey it to another."** — *Richard Feynman*

 ### The Problem: The "Illusion of Competence"
 Traditional AI chatbots encourage **passive consumption**.
-When an LLM explains quantum computing or binary search trees, it produces articulate, perfectly structured answers.
-The reader nods along, experiencing the cognitive bias known as the *illusion of competence*—mistaking recognition for true understanding.
-The moment they are asked to implement or defend the concept without assistance, their knowledge breaks down.
+When an LLM explains quantum computing, database isolation levels, or binary search trees, it produces articulate, perfectly structured answers.
+The learner nods along, experiencing the cognitive bias known as the *illusion of competence*—mistaking recognition for true mastery.
+The moment they are asked to implement, defend, or explain the concept without AI assistance, their knowledge breaks down.

 ### The Solution: The Reverse-Tutor Paradigm
-Curio AI turns the traditional learning loop upside down:
+Curio AI reverses the conversational dynamic:
-1. **You Choose the Topic**: Pick any subject, or upload a textbook PDF or lecture notes.
-2. **You Teach the Student**: Curio AI assumes the role of a curious, novice student with no prior assumptions.
-3. **The AI Challenges You**: Curio AI asks foundational questions, probes edge cases, flags buzzwords, and tests trade-offs.
-4. **Autonomous Role Reversal**: If you freeze, contradict yourself, or type *"I don't know"*, Curio switches into **Teacher Mode** to walk you through the missing mental model, then prompts you to explain it back before resuming the student persona.
-5. **Comprehensive Diagnostic Report**: When the session concludes, you receive a full mastery audit with concept breakdowns, identified misconceptions, and an actionable learning roadmap.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐